abhiyadav-code/identitymatters/README.md

 ---

-## The easiest way: just ask Claude
+## The easiest way

-Open Claude in this folder and describe the change in plain English:
-- *"Change my title to Senior Product Manager."*
-- *"Add a talk: RSA Conference 2026, San Francisco, on passkeys."*
-- *"Here's a new article, please add it: …"*

-Claude edits the right files, commits, and it goes live.
-You don't need to touch code.

-If you'd rather do it yourself, here's the map.
+Open Claude in this folder and describe the change, if you'd rather do it yourself, here's the map.

 ## Where everything lives